Thrashin': Production

 Director David Winters, upset after being overruled on a casting decision for Thrashin', made the professional decision to control all aspects of future projects he worked on.
 Winters' first choice was a pre-21 Jump Street Johnny Depp who was cast in the film together with Depp's girlfriend at the time, Sherilyn Fenn, but after three attempts to get Depp approved by the producer, Winters had no choice but to recast, ultimately casting Robert Rusler.
-Brolin was first offered, and turned down, the role of Tom Hansen on 21 Jump Street – which ultimately went to Depp.

-Winters himself had been in the original cast of West Side Story (on Broadway) as well as appearing in the film, certainly making him an appropriate choice to direct, given the resemblance between that classic "competing gangs" story – inspired by Shakespeare's Montagues and Capulets – and the plot of this film.

 Release

 Thrashin' was released in the United States on August 29, 1986.
 In the Philippines, the film was released as Challenge to Win: Thrashin by Bell Films on October 9, 1987.